Dental Basics

 The Canadian Dental Care Plan (CDCP)

-The Canadian Dental Care Plan (CDCP) is a new federal initiative designed to improve access to dental care for Canadians without private dental insurance.
+The Canadian Dental Care Plan (CDCP) is a federal initiative designed to improve access to dental care for Canadians without private dental insurance.
 This program aims to provide coverage for essential dental services to eligible individuals and families.

 Eligibility Criteria for the CDCP: